Things To Do in Mysore (2024)

 Situated 13 kilometres from Mysore City, Chamundi Betta is a hill boasting an elevation of 800 feet.
 Named after the Chamundeshwari temple atop, this sacred site is dedicated to Goddess Chamundeshwari.
 Ascending to the peak, which houses the temple, Mahishasura Mardini, and Nandi statues, requires navigating around 1008 steps from the base.

-Chamundi Betta is designated as a no-plastic zone, prohibiting visitors from carrying plastic bags.
-The temple welcomes visitors during three-time slots daily: 7:30 AM to 2 PM, 3:30 PM to 6 PM, and 7:30 PM to 9 PM, with no entrance fee.
-Commuting between Mysore city and the hill’s base is facilitated by local private or KSRTC buses.
+Chamundi Betta is designated a no-plastic zone, prohibiting visitors from carrying plastic bags.
+The temple welcomes visitors during three time slots daily: 7:30 AM to 2 PM, 3:30 PM to 6 PM, and 7:30 PM to 9 PM, with no entrance fee.
+Local private or KSRTC buses facilitate commuting between Mysore city and the hill’s base.

 Ranganatittu Bird Sanctuary

 Ranganatittu Bird Sanctuary is the largest avian sanctuary in the Karnataka state of India.
-Nestled in the Mandya district, this sanctuary spans 40 acres of land and encompasses six islets along the banks of the River Cauveri.
+Nestled in the Mandya district, it spans 40 acres and encompasses six islets along the banks of the River Cauveri.

 Conveniently situated 20 kilometres from Mysore, the nearest town is Srirangapattana.